tiexingwang/tiexingwang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a research geophysicist at the R&D department at Shearwater Geoservices.

-My research interest focuses on improving the geophysical imaging accuracy via signal processing and machine learning.
+My research interest focuses on deep learning, geophysics signal processing and imaging.